-Place the dough in a bowl, cover it and place it in a warm area for 1 hour until it increases in size, like below.
+Place the dough in a bowl, cover it and place it in a WARM area for 1 hour until it doubles in size, like below.
 With the angle of the bowl and dough, you can’t see a significant increase, but I assure you that it did.

 How to make vegan brioche: second rise

 To prepare your loaf/cake tin, you can line it with baking paper or brush it with butter/oil and dust it with flour.

 Now that your dough has risen once, place your dough on a floured surface.
 Divide it into 4 equal parts then place it in a loaf tin!
 Feel free to shape the dough in other ways, such as dividing it into less or more parts, or even braiding it!

 Next step is, you guessed it – cover the dough and let it rise again.